renesas-rz/rz_gstreamer_sample_code/10_gst-videoscale/README.md

 gst_structure_get_int (new_pad_struct, "width", &width);
 gst_structure_get_int (new_pad_struct, "height", &height);
 ```
-This code block gets the capabilities of pad, finds the structure in new_pad_caps then gets resolution of video.
+Above lines of code get the capabilities of pad, finds the structure in new_pad_caps then gets resolution of video.

 ## How to Build and Run GStreamer Application

 This section shows how to cross-compile and deploy GStreamer _video scale_ application.

-### How to Extract SDK
+### How to Extract Renesas SDK
-Please refer to _hello word_ [How to Extract SDK section](/00_gst-helloworld/README.md#how-to-extract-sdk) for more details.
+Please refer to _hello word_ [How to Extract Renesas SDK section](/00_gst-helloworld/README.md#how-to-extract-renesas-sdk) for more details.

 ### How to Build and Run GStreamer Application